Southern Old Lady Moth

 (Photo: courtesy of Wendy Moore, Melbourne, Victoria)

-This Caterpillar feeds at night.
-By day, it lies among the shadows : along the underside of a stem of its foodplant, or under a dead leaf near to its foodplant.
+This Caterpillar has irregular stripes along the body which in colour vary from pale to dark brown, and several white dots on each segment.
+The caterpillar feeds at night.
+During the day, it lies among the shadows : along the underside of a stem of its foodplant, or under a dead leaf near to its foodplant.

 Caterpillars of this species have been found feeding on